BAMWelDX/weldx/doc/install.rst

 Jupyter lab or Jupyter notebook.
 We currently recommend to use Jupyter lab, as it is modern and makes working with several notebooks easier.
 You can install Jupyter lab both via `conda` or `pip`.
 If you use conda we suggest that you create a separate environment for your weldx installation and jupyter.
-This keeps the environments clean and easier to upgrade (is that really true???).
+This keeps the environments clean and easier to upgrade (is that really true? think of mixed versions of extensions in lab env and weldx env!).

 Here is a guide on howto setup different kernels for Jupyter `guide <https://ipython.readthedocs.io/en/7.25.0/install/kernel_install.html>`_.